billyedmoore/billyedmoore/README.md

 ### Hi there 👋

-My name is Billy and I am a computer science student at *The University Of York* currently working a placement year at *Amadeus IT Group*.
+My name is Billy and I am a final year Computer Science student at *The University Of York*.
 I use this GitHub profile to host my personal projects.

 #### Recent projects